Comhairle nan Eilean Siar

 - examine how people have lived and worked from the earliest times to the present day, how their culture is expressed through the Gaelic language, religion and community life.

 Our plan is to create a 21st Century museum and archive with activity and event spaces, and better facilities for schools.
 A dedicated research space will mean you can study our collections and archive records.
 A shop and café and 600 acres of the beautiful Castle Grounds to explore, the new museum and archive will provide a great day out for all the family.

 Museum and Archive staff are busy working with communities, audiences and our heritage partners to create the content that goes into the museum and archive.

 National Museums Scotland and the British Museum are supporting the development.
 Visitors will see internationally significant objects in a new and different setting, including the major long term loan of six Lewis Chessmen from the British Museum.

 You won’t have to wait until the building is finished to see what’s going on – look out for open days and activity days.
 The next two years will see museum and archive staff at work in the Stornoway museum, testing installations and displays with audiences.
 The galleries will also become an activity centre for developing new learning programmes with visitors of all ages.

 How can you find out more?

-You can find out more about the project and how you can get involved by following us on facebook, twitter and tumblr.
+You can find out more about the project and how you can get involved by following us on facebook.

 Look for Museum nan Eilean for news about the project, open days and activity days.

-We also have a quarterly e-bulletin that offers a round up of some of the stuff we get up to across the Heritage Service
+We also have a regular e-bulletin that offers a round up of some of the stuff we get up to across the Heritage Service

 Our Funding Partners